COVID-19 Information for Graduate Students

 To facilitate social distancing and improve accessibility, effective immediately, all examinations and assessments are to be conducted remotely.

-- Qualifying Exams: A blanket exception has been approved to the policy to allow all members of a qualifying exam committee to participate via Zoom or other video conferencing software.
+- A blanket exception has been approved to the policy to allow all members of a qualifying exam committee to participate via Zoom or other video conferencing software in Spring, Summer and Fall of 2020.

 - Graduate Student Grades

-Graduate students have until April 3, 2020 to change the grading option themselves via CalCentral, while Graduate Student Affairs Officers may change a student’s course enrollment, unit count, and grading option until the final day of instruction (May 8, 2020).
+Graduate students can change the grading option themselves via CalCentral.
+Graduate Student Affairs Officers may change a student’s course enrollment, unit count, and grading option as well.
 Programs and departments are encouraged to consider ways to reduce students’ stress and anxiety by addressing courses and grades with their students.
 As part of the approved relaxation of regulations, graduate programs may increase the fraction of S/U courses that can count toward degree requirements beyond the existing cap of 1/3.
 We remind instructors that they must continue to maintain and submit records of letter grades earned.
 Programs are asked to submit a summary of any changes they make to Linda Song (email@example.com), Assistant Dean for Academic Affairs in the Graduate Division.

 Below are updates, extensions and accommodations regarding graduate student degree progress.